Do you know what codependency means? Are you aware of how prevalent a condition it is?

-Health problems.
-Because they don’t take care of themselves, codependents often suffer from ulcers, headaches, asthma, high blood pressure, sometimes suffer from eating disorders, and oftentimes from chemical abuse and addiction.
+5. Health problems.
+Because they don’t take care of themselves, codependent people often suffer from ulcers, headaches, asthma, high blood pressure, sometimes suffer from eating disorders, and oftentimes from chemical abuse and addiction.

 Codependent behavior is learned by watching and imitating other family members, so when the symptoms are recognized, it is important to explore the past to see whose life was being cared for, whose behaviors were being hidden and whose anger was being avoided to cause this condition.
 Most often it would have been a close family member or friend suffering from alcohol or drug dependence.

 But if there was no addiction to drugs, alcohol, relationships, work, food, sex or gambling in past family history, look for the presence of physical or emotional abuse or a family member suffering from a chronic mental or physical illness.